numpy/numpy.org/NA-overview.rst

   #  or
   1 + IGNORED = IGNORED

-For either NA or IGNORED semantics implemented with masks, there is a choice of what should be done to the value in the storage for an array element which gets assigned a missing value.
-Two possibilities are to leave that memory untouched
-(the choice made in the NEP), or to do the calculation with the values independently of the mask (ideal for Paul Hobson's numpy.ma use-case).

 The numpy.ma semantics are::

   sum([1, 2, masked]) = 3
-  1 + masked = masked # The value from the left operand is copied to
+  1 + masked = masked

-                      # the output.
-Generally the values behind the
-                      # mask of a+b and b+a will be different.
+If either NA or ignore semantics are implemented with masks, then there is a choice of what should be done to the value in the storage for an array element which gets assigned a missing value.
+Three possibilities are:

+* Leave that memory untouched (the choice made in the NEP).
+* Do the calculation with the values independently of the mask (perhaps the most useful option for Paul Hobson's use-case above).
+* Copy whatever value is stored behind the input missing value into the output (this is what numpy.ma does.
+Even that is ambiguous in the case of ``masked + masked`` -- in this case numpy.ma copies the value stored behind the leftmost masked value).

 When we talk about *storage*, we mean the debate about whether missing values should be represented by designating a particular value of the